Oklahoma Law Enforcement Memorial

 Herbert “Heavy Duty” McIntosh, Jr. - Corporal

-McAlester Police Department
+McAlester Police Department May 9, 1984

 About 6:00 a.m. the morning of Wednesday, May 9, 1984, Corporal Herbert McIntosh was finishing his 11 p.m. to 7 a.m.
 “Hoot Shift” when he met his shift Captain, William D. Faries, at the police station and asked if he could ride with him the remainder of the shift.
-This was not an uncommon reque
+This was not an uncommon request.

 Captain William Faries and Corporal Herbert McIntosh left the station to patrol the streets a little longer before getting off shift.
 A few minutes after leaving the police station Captain Faries heard Herbert McIntosh make a sound like a snore.
 Captain Faries joked about Herbert McIntosh sleeping and when Captain Faries touched Corporal McIntosh’s arm to shake him, Faries felt that McIntosh was warm and clammy.
 Corporal Herbert McIntosh then fell over against Captain William Faries’ right shoulder.
 Captain Faries immediately proceeded to the hospital where Corporal Herbert McIntosh was pronounced dead of a heart attack minutes later.